-If you have ever wondered what the difference is between a food sensitivity, a food intolerance, and a food allergy, this post is for you!
-Determining if you have a food sensitivity, a food intolerance, or a food allergy is often the first step in knowing what to do so that you can start feeling better.
-Let’s break them down.
+If you have ever wondered what the difference is between food sensitivity, a food intolerance, and a food allergy, this post is for you!
+Determining if you have a food sensitivity, a food intolerance, or a food allergy is certainly interesting information, but more importantly, I will tell you what to do about them!

 These are very common.
 Most people are walking around with a handful of sensitivities.
-Some have been able to determine many of the foods they are sensitive to by utilizing trial and error, but the majority of people have no idea that food sensitivities are at the root their symptoms.
+Some have been able to determine many of the foods they are sensitive to by utilizing trial and error, but the majority of people have no idea that food sensitivities are at the root of their symptoms.
 One of the problems with food sensitivities is that they are generally delayed, only showing up a day or two AFTER you have eaten the offending food.
-This makes it hard to trouble shoot which foods are causing your symptoms.
+This can make it hard to troubleshoot which foods are causing your symptoms.

 Symptoms that can be caused by food sensitivities:

 - hormonal irregularities

 Most common food sensitivities: